-The Kgalagadi Transfrontier Park is famous for it’s red sand dunes, black maned lions and exceptional wildlife photography opportunities.
-It’s become a very popular safari destination for travellers looking for a more rustic and down to earth experience.
+The Kgalagadi Transfrontier Park is famous for its red sand dunes, black-maned lions, and exceptional wildlife photography opportunities.
+It has become a very popular safari destination for travelers looking for a more rustic and down-to-earth experience.
 If you are planning to visit the Kgalagadi, here are some tips before you go.

 1. Book Early

-The park has become so popular you now have to make a booking at least a year in advance to get a spot at your desired camp.
-Some wilderness camps such as Kieliekrankie, Bitterpan and Urikaruus are almost impossible to get a booking.
-Rule of thumb is, take what you can get and work your itinerary around that.
+The Kgalagadi Transfrontier Park has become so popular, you now have to make a booking up to a year in advance to get a spot at your desired camp.
+Some wilderness camps such as Kieliekrankie, Bitterpan, and Urikaruus are almost always fully booked.
+The rule of thumb is, take what you can get and work your itinerary around that.
 Always be on the lookout for cancellations, you might just get lucky.

-Also note that some camps are located in the South African side of the park and others in the Botswana side, which means you have to make bookings for camps at their respective park boards.
+Also note that some camps are located on the South African side of the park and others on the Botswana side, which means you have to make bookings for camps at their respective park boards.